 Establish Your Objective – Of course you want to win!
 Who doesn’t?
-Rather, you need to determine the return you desire on the money you place in your Sports Investment Pool (SIP).
-Whether a person places $500, $250,000 or somewhere in between in his/her SIP (or another type of investment), a goal (percentage return on your investment) over a time period should be set (your Return objective).
+You need to determine the return you desire on the money you place in your Sports Investment Pool (SIP).
+Whether a person places $500, $250,000 or somewhere in between in his/her SIP (or another type of investment), a goal over a time period should be set (your Return objective).
 The percentage return should be realistic, not, for example, doubling your money in the next year.

-Risk Tolerance – One must be realistic that there is no sure thing in investing, whether it is through the stock market or sports investing.
-By utilizing the analysis and recommendations of knowledgeable sports investment professionals like me, one can maximize a return over a period of time; however, the possibility of losses always exists.
-Thus, the amount of money that an individual places in his/her Sports Investment Pool (SIP) should not endanger the person’s life style (present or future) if there were significant losses.
+Risk Tolerance – There is no sure thing in investing, whether it is through the stock market or sports investing.
+By utilizing the analysis and recommendations of knowledgeable sports investment professionals like Oskeim Sports, one can maximize a return over a period of time; however, the possibility of losses always exists.
+The amount of money that one places in his SIP should not endanger the person’s lifestyle (present or future) if there were significant losses.

-Diversification – There are two aspects of diversification: (1) the relationship of your Sports Investment Pool (SIP) to other investments (e.g., stocks, bonds, money market fund, savings accounts and so forth), and (2) determining unit levels.
-With respect to the first aspect, an individual needs to balance his/her portfolio of investments so that the assets are spread among several different types not concentrated in only one type of investment.
+Diversification – There are two aspects of diversification: (1) the relationship of your SIP to other investments (e.g., stocks, bonds, money market fund, savings accounts, etc.), and (2) determining unit levels.
+With respect to the first aspect, an individual needs to balance his portfolio of investments so that the assets are spread among several different types not concentrated in only one type of investment.

-Next, you need to determine the maximum amount of units that you will invest on any one sports pick.
+You also need to determine the maximum amount of units that you will invest on any one sports pick.
 My philosophy is that a good sports handicapper should distinguish among games and that certain games will be a better investment than others which still are legitimate investments.

-Using my 5-Star (strongest play), 4-Star and 3-Star ratings as the three levels of classification, a person should assign 1 unit to a 3- Star investment, 1-1/2 units to a 4-Star investment and 2 units to a 5-Star investment.

-Therefore, with 1 unit representing 2-1/2% of your initial SIP, the following table expresses, in dollars (rounded), the amount of one 3, 4 or 5-Star investment for several different levels of an initial SIP.
+Using my 5-Star (strongest play), 4-Star, 3-Star, and 2-Star ratings as the four levels of classification, a person should assign 3/4 of a unit to a 2-Star investment, 1 unit to a 3- Star investment, 1-1/2 units to a 4-Star investment and 2 units to a 5-Star investment.
+With 1 unit representing 2-1/2% of your initial SIP, the following table expresses, in dollars (rounded), the amount of one 2, 3, 4 or 5-Star investment for various levels of an initial SIP.

 The investor wins 281 games, a very good win percentage of 56.2%.
 The net units won on the investments are 36.4.
 (At 11 to 10 odds on each game, 255.7 units were won; 219 units were lost.
-Thus, the investor’s annual Return on his/her SIP of $5,000 is approximately 63%!
+Thus, the investor’s annual Return on his SIP of $5,000 is approximately 63%!
 For those of you interested in the Return calculation, here is how I calculated it.
 Net units won of 36.4 times $125 (one unit in this example) yields winnings of $4,550.
 Since the initial SIP was $5,000 and the ending SIP was $9,550, the annual Return equals $4550 divided by the average SIP balance during the year of $7,275.